 |

-The lodging breakdown for 2023 is Cuiabá Holiday Inn, Rio Claro Farm Lodge (2 nights), Floating Hotel (4 night), Pouso AlegreLodge (1 night), and back to the Cuiabá Holiday Inn.
+In 2025, we'll have six nights in small lodges, 4 nights on the floating hotel, and first and last nights in Cuiabá near the airport.
 All meals are included outside Cuiabá and breakfasts are covered in Cuiabá.
 Alcohol, soft drinks, and bottled water are at your own expense.
 Purified water for refills into your water bottles is provided.
-You will also be responsible for taking a taxi from the airport to and from the Cuiabá Holiday Inn.
+You will also be responsible for taking a taxi from the airport to and from the nearby hotel.
 And for tipping guides, boatmen and lodge staff.

 Our group will be small.
 We will limit ourselves to 6 rooms – with only two of those rooms for singles – reflecting restrictions from the small lodging operators.